-Setting Description Factory Default Unchecked: The Turbo Ring protocol will be activated automatically Disable the Turbe Ding DID when the 4th DIP switch is moved to the ON position.
-Disable the Turbo Ring DIP switch Checked: unchecked SWITCH The Turbo Ring protocol will not be activated automatically, regardless of the position of the 4th DIP switch.
-Set DID quitch on Turbo Ding If the DIP switch is enabled, Turbo Ring protocol will be Set DIP switch as Turbo Ring enabled when the DIP switch is moved to the ON position.
-Set DIP switch as Set DIP switch as Turbo Ring If the DIP switch is enabled, Turbo Ring v2 protocol will be Turbo Ring v2 v2 enabled when the DIP switch is moved to the ON position.
+Setting Description Factory Default

+Unchecked:

+The Turbo Ring protocol will be

+activated automatically when the

+4th DIP switch is moved to the ON

+Disable the Turbo Ring DIP switch position. unchecked

+Checked:

+The Turbo Ring protocol will not be

+activated automatically, regardless

+of the position of the 4th DIP switch.

+If the DIP switch is enabled, Turbo

+Set DID quitables Turbe Ding Ring protocol will be enabled when

+Set DIP switch as Turbo Ring the DIP switch is moved to the ON Cat DID aviitale as Turks Director

+position.

+If the DIP switch is enabled, Turbo Set DIP switch as Turbo Ring v2

+Set DID quitables Turbe Ding v2 Ring v2 protocol will be enabled

+Set DIP switch as Turbo Ring v2 when the DIP switch is moved to the

+ON position.